Genotropin MiniQuick (Somatropin)

 Primary Uses

-Genotropin MiniQuick treats short stature caused by lack of growth hormone, reduced growth in girls with Turner syndrome, children with Prader-Willi syndrome, children with kidney disease to help normal growth, and adults who don’t produce enough natural growth hormone.
+It treats short stature due to lack of growth hormone, reduced growth in girls with Turner syndrome, growth issues in children with Prader-Willi syndrome, and kidney disease, as well as adults with insufficient natural growth hormone.

 How It Works